 According to the Radiation Protection Ordinance, the dose limit for individuals of the population is set to 1 mSv per year and the dose limit for occupational exposure to 20 mSv per year.
 These dose limits are in line with international standards.
-The Ordinance defines reference values, limits and constraints for dose and activity to ensure that the set dose limits are not exceeded.
+The Ordinance defines limits and constraints for dose and activity to ensure that the dose limits are not exceeded.
 The dose limits and working conditions for underage and pregnant women are laid down in Article 12 of the General Radiation Protection Ordinance.
-According to Article 12, the uterus dose of women of child-bearing age may not exceed 2 mSv over the period of one month.
 As a general rule, the Radiation Protection Act states that pregnant women may not be assigned to any work which would result in being exposed workers (Art.
 30).
 Nursing women may not be assigned to any work that contains handling with radioactive materials subject to licensing when there is an imminent danger of incorporation.